helgi/deis/contrib/aws-production/README.md

 ### AWS Production Configuration

-This is a set of opinionated scripts on how to run a good production deployment of Deis on AWS, using Bastion Hosts, isolating deis itself from the internet and many other little goodies.
+This is a set of opinionated scripts on how to run a good production deployment of Deis on AWS, use Bastion Hosts, and isolate deis itself from the internet and many other little goodies.

-There are 2 different set of directories involved with separate scripts
+There are 2 directories (cluster & vpc) involved in the setup process that include independent scripts:

-* `cluster` - Sets up Deis and all of its bells and whistles in a private network setup
+* `cluster/` - Sets up Deis and all of its bells and whistles in a private network setup
-* `vpc` - Sets up a Bastion and NAT hosts so *operators* can interface with the Deis installation from the outside world
+* `vpc/` - Sets up a Bastion and NAT hosts so *operators* can interface with the Deis installation from the outside world

-If you do not want to use your default `aws` cli profile for this setup then set `AWS_CLI_PROFILE` to the appropriate profile
+Note: If you do not want to use your default `aws` cli profile for this setup then set `AWS_CLI_PROFILE` to the appropriate profile

-#### Bastion Cluster
+#### Part I: Setting up the Bastion Cluster

-The Bastion cluster is all about isolating Deis from the internet and creating a VPC that has the appropriate network subnets to accomplish that.
+Using a Bastion cluster, you can proxy requests from the internet to your Deis cluster and create a VPC that has the appropriate network subnets to accomplish that.

 This cluster consists of a Bastion host running Ubuntu 14.04 and a NAT host running Amazon Linux NAT setup.

+The following steps should be done inside the `vpc` directory:

 Copy `vpc.parameters.json.example` to `vpc.parameters.json` and change any parameters needed. `KeyPair` is essential as it tells CloudFormation what AWS SSH Key to use but can also be used to change the instance sizes

 If you need to generate a new ssh key then simply run

 ```
-ssh-keygen -q -t rsa -f ~/.ssh/deis -N '' -C deis-bastion
+ssh-keygen -q -t rsa -f ~/.ssh/deis-bastion -N '' -C deis-bastion
     aws ec2 import-key-pair --key-name deis-bastion --public-key-material file://~/.ssh/deis-bastion.pub
 ```

 * `DEIS_BASTION_SSH_KEY` By default `~/.ssh/<keypair>` is matched and uses the keypair name put into the parameters file

 Or follow http://docs.deis.io/en/latest/installing_deis/aws/ for more information

-Now run `./provision-vpc.sh stack-name template.json` (omit arguments you do not need) and sit on your hands for a little bit.
+Now run `./provision-vpc.sh` to provision and sit on your hands for a little bit.

-When the provisioning is done then grab the AWS instance ID for the Bastion host and do `export BASTION_ID=i-xxxxxx` so that other know where the Bastion host is located at.
+Additional arguements are: <stack-name> and <template> (see bottom of the document for information on how to generate templates)

+Follow the CLI instructions for any additional actions that need to be done.

-*NOTE:* Currently this does provision into an existing VPC
+*NOTE:* Currently this does not provision into an existing VPC

-#### Provisioning Deis Cluster
+#### Part II: Provisioning Deis Cluster

+With an existing VPC setup (using the steps above or done yourself) in place now it is time to setup Deis.

+The following steps should be done in the `cluster` directory:

 Copy `cluster.parameters.json.example` to `cluster.parameters.json` and change any parameters needed. `KeyPair` is essential as it tells CloudFormation what AWS SSH Key to use but can also be used to change the instance sizes.
 Right now same instance size is applied to all servers.